-• In the init() method, you can provide the system with realistic initial values for x and v using the resetContinuousState() function.
+17. In the init() method, you can provide the system with realistic initial values for x and v using the resetContinuousState() function.

+'''

 resetContinuousState(x_local,0.0);

+resetContinuousState(v local,0.0);

 '''

-resetContinuousState(v_local,0.0);

-'''

-- Click on the Generate Code button.

-- The CT block Mass is compiled.

-- Adjust the layout of both blocks.
+- 18. Click the Generate Code button to compile the Mass CT block. - 19.
+Adjust the layout of both blocks.